KantyMNam/MarketWatch/README.md

 # Market Watch (Unfinished)

 Open source application for stocks, cryptocurrencies, and CFDs.
-License will be post soon.
+License will be posted soon.

 Expected features
 - API resquest for any exchanges and brokers